The United Nations have been trying to ban anime for some years now. Especially since anime has gotten bigger and bigger within the last decade.

 → They judge anime based on how they judge themselves

-Not too long ago in 2019 Nejire Hado, one of the characters in My Hero Academia received backlash.
+Not too long ago in 2019 Nejire Hado, one of the characters in

 This is a classic example of judging an art form based on how you judge yourself, and your own insecurities.